 The Paul & Daisy Soros Fellowship provides up to $90,000 in financial support over two years of graduate school.
-This is an opportunity open to immigrants who graduated from both high school and college in the United States, regardless of their status.
+This is an opportunity that is open to immigrants who graduated from both high school and college in the United States, regardless of their immigration status.

 Here are the eligibility requirements: